Friday, August 29, 2014

 Inspect your mattress before putting on new covers

-Wash clothing on the hottest temperature, and dry them on the hottest temperature.
+Wash clothing at the hottest temperature, and dry them at the hottest temperature.

 Keep clothing clean, and off the floor.